 So it is no surprise that in 2019, Governor Gavin Newsom continued the journey of reforming California’s criminal justice system by signing 25 bills.
 The passed legislation will significantly reduce incarceration and improve California’s approach to prisons, parole, and policing in general, according to Senator Holly Mitchell.
 The bills include reforming biased sentencing practices, providing support for victims of crime, and ensuring equal treatment regardless of income or race, among others.

-According to the Governor, these bills will move California towards a more “equitable criminal justice system.”
-It is a new generation for Californians.
+According to the Governor, these bills will move California toward a more “equitable criminal justice system.”
+It is a new generation of Californians.
 A state that once prided itself on the unforgiving nature of its laws is now reforming its entire justice system.

 Some of the sentencing reform bills include: